x86-arch/op/router/amlogic_s9xxx/README.md

 Log in to the default IP: 192.168.1.1 →  `Login in to openwrt` → `system menu` → `Amlogic Service` → `Replace OpenWrt Kernel`

 Tip: Functions such as install/update are provided by [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) to provide visual operation support.
-Also supports script operations [install-program](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program)
+Also supports [script operations](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/router-config/README.md#8-install-the-firmware)

 ## Compilation method